 When the market favors buyers, it is important to do everything possible to avoid the common mistakes which often lead to homes sitting on the market.
 Without question price is the most important aspect of getting your home sold, and the most common mistake that sellers make.

-Here is a list of common mistakes and how best to avoid them.
+Here is a list of common mistakes that home seller’s make and how best to avoid them.